 Awesome work, Carl!
 We love how you used the Omega to bring an older device up to speed in 2018!

-First of all we would like to thank all of our Hologram Cellular Expansion backers for your patience and support.
-Without further ado, here is the official guide on using the Expansion!
+Without further ado, here is the official guide on using the 3G Cellular Expansion!

-The Hologram Cellular Expansion is a 3G module that adds the cellular connectivity to the Omega2.
+The 3G Cellular Expansion features a u-blox 3G module that adds cellular connectivity to the Omega2.
 Having this expansion is extremely handy when you need internet access on your Omega and you’re nowhere near a WiFi network.
 This is especially useful for outdoor sensors and the like!